braddoeswebdev/summer-workshops/source/ruby/07-writing-methods.html.md

 This puts returned:
 ~~~~

-The first puts didn't seem to return anything, and in a way it didn't; it returned nil.
+The first `puts` didn't seem to return anything, and in a way it didn't; it returned `nil`.
 Sometimes,you can ask the computer for something and the answer is nothing.
 How do we talk about... nothing?
-The answer is nil: Ruby's way of saying "nothing".  nil is a special object which basically means "not any other object."
-And when you  puts nil, it prints out nothing.
+The answer is `nil`: Ruby's way of saying "nothing".  `nil` is a special object which basically means "not any other object."
+And when you `puts nil`, it prints out nothing.
 (Just a new line.)
-Though we didn't test it, the second puts did, too;  puts always returns nil.
-Every method has to return something, even if it's just nil.
+Though we didn't test it, the second `puts` did, too;  `puts` always returns `nil`.
+Every method has to return something, even if it's just `nil`.

-Take a quick break and write a program to find out what sayMoo returned.
+Take a quick break and write a program to find out what `sayMoo` returned.

 Were you surprised?
 Well, here's how it works: the value returned from a method is simply the last line of the method.
-In the case of sayMoo, this means it returns puts 'mooooooo...'\*numberOfMoos, which is just  nil since puts always returns  nil.
-If we wanted all of our methods to return the string 'yellow submarine', we would just need to put that at the end of them:
+In the case of `sayMoo`, this means it returns `puts 'mooooooo...' * numberOfMoos`, which is just  `nil` since `puts` always returns  `nil`.
+If we wanted all of our methods to return the string `'yellow submarine'`, we would just need to put that at the end of them:

 ~~~~ ruby
 def sayMoo numberOfMoos